juergotter/ats-di-test/dockerimage/README.md

 # Docker Image

-The Docker Image is based on Ubuntu.
+The Docker Image is based on Ubuntu and has the following components installed:

-It installs the following components:
 - A couple of required Libraries
   - curl, jq, openjdk
 - [jsign](https://github.com/ebourg/jsign)